ayoubmehd/frontend-library/README.md

 # A simple Frontend Library

-This is a fronend library that's is not recomended to use in production.
+This is a front-end library that's is not recomended to use in production.

 ## What it support
 - Reactive state update